 Needless to say, a video conferencing platform is a vital part of any software stack these days.
 But these tools are not a one-size-fits-all option.
 In this article, we’ll discuss the best enterprise-grade meeting software.
 We’ll break down the best features, pros and cons, and pricing plans for each of these platforms.

-Our Picks for Best Enterprise Meeting Software
+Here’s the List of Best Enterprise Meeting Software

 Zoom has asserted itself as one of the leaders in video meeting software during the coronavirus pandemic.
 Zoom and Google Hangouts were among the most used video conferencing services during the pandemic.
 As Tech Republic writes, Zoom had just about 10 million users in 2019.
 But as of October 2020, that number has tripled — and shows no sign of slowing down.